Cairn

 Are the finances really public?

 Yes.
-Every six months on the transparency page: number of entries, gross revenue, fees, server costs, donation pool, per-recipient share, and actual amount sent.
+Every six months on the About page under "Donation cycle": number of entries, gross revenue, fees, server costs, donation pool, per-recipient share, and actual amount sent.

 Proxy entries and removal